 Former Air Force officer gets prison term for Capitol attack

-WASHINGTON (AP) — A retired Air Force officer who stormed the U.S. Capitol dressed in combat gear and carried zip-tie handcuffs into the Senate gallery was sentenced on Friday to two years in prison.
+A former Air Force officer who stormed the U.S. Capitol dressed in combat gear and carried zip-tie handcuffs into the Senate gallery was sentenced Friday to two years in prison.

-Larry Brock joined other rioters on the Senate floor only minutes after then-Vice President Mike Pence, senators and their staff evacuated the chamber to escape the mob attacking the building on Jan.
+Retired Lt.
+Col. Larry Rendall Brock Jr., 55, a Texas native who lives in Grapevine, a Dallas suburb, joined other rioters on the Senate floor only minutes after then-Vice President Mike Pence, senators and their staff evacuated the chamber to escape the mob attacking the building on Jan.
 6, 2021.

+The Air Force Academy graduate flew combat missions in Afghanistan and remained on active duty until 1998 before retiring from the Air Force Reserve in 2014, according to the service.

 U.S. District Judge John Bates also sentenced Brock to two years of supervised release after his prison term and ordered him to perform 100 hours of community service.
-Brock, who declined to speak in court before the judge imposed his sentence, remains free until he must report to prison at a date to be determined.
+Brock declined to speak in court before the judge imposed his sentence.
+He remains free until he must report to prison at a date to be determined.

 Prosecutors had recommended a sentence of five years in prison followed by three years of supervised release.